-So who wants a sexy, hot dragon?
+So who wants a sexy hot dragon?

-As a teen I worked with racehorses in Alberta, eventually ending up at Woodbine racetrack in Ontario when I turned 18.
-I loved it.
-From there I ended up in sales and later moved around a bit before getting into raising Jack Russell Terriers.
-I eventually made it back to Calgary where I continued to raise Jack Russell’s, draw and sell my art, along with doing wedding photography and window cleaning.
+But sadly in Canada the season isn’t all year round.
+I eventually ended up in sales and later moved around a bit before getting into raising Jack Russell Terriers.
+Years later I finally made it back to Calgary where I continued to raise Jack Russell’s, draw and sell my art, along with doing wedding photography, window cleaning, and working as a courier.

 Now, years later, I’m married with three amazing kids.
 We have a houseful of pets who own us and never let us forget that fact. 🙂

 And while I never thought I’d be an author, I’ve always made up stories in my head of characters either from TV shows or books I’ve read and loved, wondering what if this or that happened …

 I fell in love with reading at age twelve when I read The Black Stallion series by Walter Farley.
 All these years I’ve never stopped reading.
 No matter what, I always have a book on hand.
 But one day in 2008, after we moved to the beautiful Creston Valley in British Columbia, I read a book with an ending that completely Pi$$ed me off.
 I was so annoyed I almost fed it to the dog.
 (I didn’t, that would give him indigestion)

 That was the catalyst that pushed me to write my own book with my own characters, doing what I wanted them to do.
 Vampires and Were-wolves were big, and while I love them, I also love dragons.
 At the time, I’d never heard of dragon shifter books.
 And honestly, I don’t really think of my characters as shifters, but more as immortals who can change into dragons.